It's Alive (1974 film): Plot

-The doctor who prescribed the contraceptive pills to Lenore is contacted by an executive of a pharmaceutical company.
-The executive acknowledges that the Davis' child's mutation may have been caused by the drugs.
-He tells the doctor that the child must be destroyed to prevent discovery of the company's liability.
+An executive of a pharmaceutical company contacts the doctor who prescribed the contraceptive pills to Lenore.
+The executive acknowledges that the pills may have caused the child's mutation.
+He tells the doctor that the child must be destroyed to prevent the discovery of the company's liability.
 Meanwhile, the child makes its way to a school.
 Frank learns of the child's location and arrives at the school, where police officers are present.
 Frank informs Lt.
 Perkins that Chris attends the school.
 The baby attacks and kills an officer in a classroom before escaping through a window into the night.

 Later, Frank discovers that Lenore is hiding the infant in the basement of their home.
-Chris runs away from Charley's house in order to get back home, and Charley drives after him.
-Lenore pleads with Frank and promises that the baby would not hurt their family.
+Chris runs away from Charley's house to get back home, and Charley drives after him.
+Lenore pleads with Frank and promises that the baby will not hurt their family.
 Frank, armed with a gun, enters the basement, where he finds Chris talking to the baby and promising to protect him.
 Frank shoots at the baby, injuring it.
-The infant flees the basement and attacks Charley, biting him on the neck and killing him.
+The infant flees the basement and bites Charley on the neck, killing him.

-The police track the infant into the sewers, where Frank hunts him with a rifle.
+The police track the infant into the storm sewers, where Frank hunts him with a rifle.
 When he finds the baby, he realizes that it is frightened.
 He apologizes to the child and picks him up.
 Wrapping the baby in his coat, Frank tries to elude the police, but a mob of armed cops confronts him as he exits the sewers.
-He pleads for them to study the child, but to not harm him.
+He pleads for them to study the child, but not to harm him.
 A fertility doctor shouts at the police to kill him.
 The child suddenly leaps from Frank's arms and attacks the doctor as the cops open fire, killing both the infant and the doctor.
-As the Davises are escorted away by the police, Lt.
-Perkins receives news that another deformed baby has been born in Seattle.
+As the police escort away the grieving Davises, a depressed Lt.
+Perkins receives news that another similar mutant baby has been born in Seattle.